-Not merely satisfied with having access to private equity funds, some investors are increasingly partnering with General Partners (GPs) to invest directly alongside them in individual deals.
+Not merely satisfied with having access to private equity funds, some investors are increasingly partnering with general partners (GPs) to invest directly alongside them in individual deals.

 Interest in this type of investment has skyrocketed in recent years.
-An analysis of PitchBook data by law firm Troutman Pepper shows that fundraising for co-investment-focused funds has more than quadrupled over the last decade, climbing from US$5 billion in 2010 to more than US$20 billion in 20211.
+Analysis from law firm Troutman Pepper shows that fundraising for co-investment-focused funds has quadrupled over the last decade, climbing from US$5 billion in 2010 to more than US$20 billion in 20211.

 Investors who are still building out their private equity allocations also benefit from co-investing as it helps to accelerate deployment into the asset class.
 For example, doing due diligence on a relatively illiquid 10-year blind-pool fund for the first time can take significant amount of resources.
 In a co-investment scenario, however, an investor can deploy additional capital on top of a primary fund commitment, with a manager that has already been vetted.
-Investing in a deal alongside a manager you have already backed, and are familiar with, is more streamlined than starting a manager due diligence exercise from scratch.
+Investing in a deal alongside a manager you have already backed, and are familiar with, is more streamlined than starting a due diligence from scratch.
 The value of the insight that co-investing offers into how a fund manager sources and executes deals should not be underestimated, either.

-Finally, co-investments have proven particularly relevant during and after periods of macroeconomic and geopolitical volatility.³ When there is little visibility in markets, making a long-term commitment to a 10-year fund can be daunting.
+Finally, co-investments have proven particularly relevant during and after periods of macroeconomic and geopolitical volatility.6 When there is little visibility in markets, making a long-term commitment to a 10-year fund can be daunting.
 Co-investing allows investors to continue deploying money into the asset class while providing the flexibility to temper the pace of deployment in line with risk appetite.

 Investors who go in with their eyes open, however, can mitigate these risks to some degree.
-Adverse selection, for example, is less likely with reputable private equity managers who are inclined to offer the pick of their deal flow up for co-invest, given the importance of nurturing long-term investor relationships.
+Adverse selection, for example, is less likely with reputable private equity managers who are inclined to offer the pick of their deal flow up for co-investing, given the importance of nurturing long-term investor relationships.
 It is important to remember however, that even for managers with strong track records, past performance is not indicative of how future investments might perform.

 The Moonfare platform has built up extensive experience sourcing, executing, and managing co-investment deals.
-The firm has a team of 10 investment professionals with extensive co-investing experience and a pool of more than 250 active GP relationships.
+The firm has a team of 10 investment professionals with extensive experience and a pool of more than 250 active GP relationships.